lupyuen/lupyuen.github.io/src/debug.md

 1. C Firmware runs in the __XIP Flash Memory Region__ at `0x2300 0000`

     (XIP means Execute In Place...
-The firmware code is executed directly from Flash Memory, without copying to RAM)
+The firmware code is executed directly from BL602's Internal Flash Memory, without copying to RAM)

 1. Rust Firmware runs in the __Instruction Cache Memory Region__ at `0x2200 8000`